v1nc/flipperzero-firmware/ReadMe.md

 **If you are writing payloads on windows you need to make sure EOL Conversion is set to LF Unix in your text editor and not windows CR LF.
 If you do not it will fail to run the payload.**

-If you need another layout, wait until I implemented loading existing layouts from SD card or look [here](https://github.com/v1nc/flipperzero-firmware/blob/dev/documentation/HowToAddLayout.md) how to add new layouts yourself.
+The great user [dummy-decoy](https://github.com/dummy-decoy) already implemented loading layout files from the SD card, [this](https://github.com/dummy-decoy/flipperzero-firmware/tree/dummy_decoy/bad_usb_keyboard_layout) will be merged soon.
+He also has a good way to generate layout files, so please dont create new layouts manually :)

 ### additional plugins:
 * [MouseJiggler](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/tree/unleashed/applications/mouse_jiggler)